SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="transformprocessget"></a>
 # **TransformprocessGet**
-> TransformProcess TransformprocessGet (string deploymentName, string versionName, string transformName)
+> void TransformprocessGet (string deploymentName, string versionName, string transformName)

-Gets the JSON string of the deployed transform process
+Gets the JSON string of the deployed transform process (CSV or Image)

-Retrieves the JSON string of the deployed transform process

 ### Example
 ```csharp